Laminectomy

 - The skin, muscles, and ligaments are moved to the side.
 Your surgeon may use a surgical microscope to see inside your back.

-- Part or all of the lamina bones may be removed on both sides of your spine, along with the spinous process, the sharp part of your spine.
+- Part or all of the lamina bones may be removed on both sides of your spine, along with the spinous process, the sharp part of your spine that you can feel.

 - Your surgeon may remove any small disk fragments, bone spurs, or other soft tissue.

-- The surgeon may also do a foraminotomy at this time to widen the opening where nerve roots travel out of the spine.
+- Your surgeon may also do a foraminotomy at this time to widen the opening where nerve roots travel out of the spine.

 - Your surgeon may do a spinal fusion to make sure your spinal column is stable after surgery.